Bountyex/7number1shop/README.md

-# 7number1shop
+# 4number-1123-
-7umber 1 match 4 digit
+4 number with 1 number repeate